LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

 .. member:: string->append(p0::string)
 .. member:: string->append(s::any)

-   This method takes a single parameter that will be cast as a string and then concatenated on to the end of the string object.
+   This method takes a single parameter that will be converted to a string and then concatenated to the end of the string object.
 It modifies the string object in-place, not returning any value.

 .. member:: string->appendChar(p0::integer)